Multilevel User Credibility Assessment in Social Networks: Preliminaries

+In general, each user profile in a social network is described by a set of features--username, profile picture, description, and so on.
+We denote this set as

+where \(f_i\) represents the \(i\)-th feature.
+These features span different modalities: the username is textual, the account creation time is numerical, and the profile picture is visual.
+Hence, it is crucial to integrate them appropriately at the outset.

+To this end, we define a mapping function \(z\) that transforms the feature set \(F\) into a fixed-dimensional vector while preserving the profile's essential information.
+Because feature types vary, \(z\) is tailored to each modality: numeric features use the identity mapping, whereas text and image features are encoded with models such as BERT \cite{DBLP:conf/naacl/DevlinCLT19} and CNNs \cite{fukushima:neocognitronbc}.
+Table~\ref{Notation} summarizes the main notation used in this section and throughout the paper.

-After mapping the set of features to the vector space, it is now time to assess the credibility of users.
-Existing approaches perform the credibility assessment by categorizing each user into one of two classes: fake and genuine.
-However, in this type of evaluation, a lot of information is lost.
-Many genuine users nowadays engage in activities on social networks, either unknowingly or knowingly, that are harmful.
-As a result, the credibility of these users should be affected by such behaviors.
-Therefore, classifying users into just two categories of fake and genuine cannot accurately evaluate their credibility.
-Defining multiple levels of credibility would lead to a more precise credibility assessment of each user.
+After mapping the feature set into vector space, we assess user credibility.
+Existing approaches typically treat credibility as a binary label--fake or genuine--which discards important gradations.
+Many ostensibly genuine users engage in harmful behavior on social networks, either knowingly or unknowingly, and such behavior should affect their credibility.
+Classifying users into only two categories therefore fails to capture these nuances.
+Defining multiple credibility levels yields a more precise and realistic assessment of each user.

-Depending on the type of collected data, the number of credibility levels can be determined.
-Naturally, a higher number of levels leads to a more comprehensive understanding of credibility, subsequently influencing user activities.
-After determining the number of credibility levels, a function \(g\) should be defined that maps the vectors to the credibility levels.
-The objective is to determine functions \(z\) and \(g\) in such a way that the credibility levels of users are accurately estimated.
-For this purpose, various error (loss) functions can be utilized, with one of the most common being the cross-entropy function.
-It measures the performance of a classifier whose output is a probability distribution between 0 and 1.
-The value of this error function increases when, for a data point, the predicted probability deviates from its actual value.
-Mathematically, for binary classification, the cross-entropy error function for a single data point is defined as follows:
+Depending on the collected data, the number of credibility levels can be chosen.
+More levels yield a finer-grained understanding of credibility and its effects on user behavior.
+Once the number of levels is fixed, we define a function \(g\) that maps each feature vector to one of these levels.
+Our objective is to learn the mappings \(z\) and \(g\) so they accurately predict users' credibility.

+To train these mappings, we employ an loss function--commonly the cross-entropy loss--which measures the divergence between the predicted probability distribution and the true distribution.
+The loss increases as the predicted probability deviates from the actual label.
+For binary classification, the cross-entropy loss for a single sample is defined as: